 Employees and contractors should report violations of the code to their supervisor, since their supervisor is generally in the best position to resolve the issue.
-Alternatively, you may contact the company's internal legal counsel to report potential code violations, or if you have any specific or general questions.
+Alternatively, you may contact the company's Head of Corporate Compliance to report potential code violations, or if you have any specific or general questions.
 Directors should promptly report violations to the chair of the ethics committee.